jessikarochas/RetroUI/README.md

 ## Features

 - **Optimized for RG Nano**: Perfectly tailored for the RG Nano's 240x240 screen resolution.
-- **Pixel Art Design**: A clean, retro pixel-art aesthetic for a nostalgic gaming feel.
 - **Custom Fonts and Icons**: Designed for readability and style on small screens.

 ## Installation